Horace Huntley: Personal life and education

 Huntley is a native of Birmingham, Alabama and graduate of Wenonah High School.
 He was one of the first recipients of the Baccalaureate Degree in African American Studies from the University of Minnesota.
 He earned a Master's degree from Syracuse University and a doctorate from the University of Pittsburgh.
 Huntley developed the minor in African American Studies at UAB and for more than twenty-five years has offered a series of courses on the experiences of Africans of the diaspora.

-In addition, Huntley has served as an Alabama Humanities Foundation Scholar, on the Birmingham Civil Rights Institute Task Force, as a founding member of the Institute (BCRI).
+Huntley has also served as an Alabama Humanities Foundation Scholar, on the Birmingham Civil Rights Institute Task Force, as a founding member of the Institute (BCRI).
 He is the Director of the Oral History Project for BCRI.
 He served on the Birmingham Historical Commission, the Birmingham Historical Society and as an evaluator of the Fellowship Office of the National Research Council of the National Science Foundation.

 Lawsuit

-According to an article in The Birmingham News dated December 4, 2008 Professor Huntley has sued the University of Alabama at Birmingham, claiming the school has discriminated against him and denied him fair pay because of his race and age.
-He also claims, in the lawsuit filed in federal court Tuesday, that UAB "has a policy .¤.¤. of discriminating against black persons with respect to recruitment, hiring, compensation, promotions, discipline, training, discharge, pay, fringe benefits and other terms and conditions of employment."
+According to an article in The Birmingham News dated December 4, 2008, Professor Huntley sued the University of Alabama at Birmingham, claiming the school has discriminated against him and denied him fair pay because of his race and age.
+He also claims, in the lawsuit filed in federal court Tuesday, that UAB "has a policy of discriminating against black persons with respect to recruitment, hiring, compensation, promotions, discipline, training, discharge, pay, fringe benefits and other terms and conditions of employment."